 Halloween in the United Kingdom: The History

 First off, it's important to note that Halloween actually comes from the British Isles.
 It's the modern evolution of the Gaelic festival of Samhain, traditionally celebrated in Scotland, Ireland, and the Isle of Man.
-It marked the end of harvest season and the beginning of winter, and it was viewed as a time when the boundary between this world and the Otherworld could be crossed more easily.
+The festival marked the end of harvest season and the beginning of winter, and it was viewed as a time when the boundary between this world and the Otherworld could be crossed more easily.
 Offerings were made to the spirits or fairies, and some people wore costumes, either to imitate or hide from the spirits.

 Throughout the years, costumes, mumming, and guising have all been parts of the festival.
 Turnip carving was also popular.